Senior Citizens Center

-Anyone 55 years and older (not old, but older), is welcomed at the Tonawanda Senior Center located at 35 Main Street, Monday through Friday from 9:30am - 4pm.
+Anyone 55 years and older (not old, but older), is welcomed at the Tonawanda Senior Center located at 35 Main Street, Monday, Wednesday and Friday from 9:30am - 4pm.
 A lifetime membership is just $5.00.
 We have been hard at work sprucing up the calendar and offering new activities to make it a more active center.
 In addition to special events, regular programming includes: card games, mahjong, billiards, yoga, Wii bowling, singing, crafts, ceramics, line dancing, ballroom dancing and more.

 "The City of Tonawanda Recreation Department's mission is to provide a comprehensive recreation and park program suitable to the needs and interests of is residents in a safe leisure environment.
 We will strive to provide, assist and coordinate community resources to implement services and programs for youth, adult, and senior groups, related to the well-being of the City's residents in a professional, efficient, and courteous manner."